[Mr Laurence Robertson in the Chair]

 It is a pleasure to serve under your chairmanship, Mr Robertson.
 I congratulate my hon.
 Friend the Member for Glasgow North East (Mr Sweeney) on securing this important debate.
 He made an excellent speech.
 The Government’s approach to access to justice is a marker of the way they view the poorest and most vulnerable in our society.
 Though I am relatively new to this brief, some would say I am lucky—or unlucky—to have so many former lawyers on my own side.
 Regardless of expertise, what unites us in the Labour party is that we all believe that no matter how much someone earns, what their background is or where they come from, our justice system should be there for them when they are at their most vulnerable.

-The truth is that the changes to legal aid mean that it is now one rule for the rich and another for the poor.
+The truth is that the changes to legal aid mean that there is now one rule for the rich and another for the poor.
 Those with money can pay for justice; those without are forced to represent themselves, or give up on justice altogether.
 That was at the crux of the argument made by my hon.
 Friend the Member for Crewe and Nantwich (Laura Smith), who said it is just not a just society if it operates like that.
 If someone has been a victim of discrimination at work, has had their benefits wrongly sanctioned and faces losing their home, or is fighting a bitter custody battle, the very last thing they have the energy for is fighting a lengthy battle to get legal representation or, worse, representing themselves in court.

 Earlier this year, the Labour party’s review of legal aid, chaired by Lord Willy Bach, found a system that was fundamentally broken.
 My hon.
 Friend the Member for Enfield, Southgate (Bambos Charalambous) detailed many of the Bach commission’s recommendations.
 In particular, the Opposition are concerned about the impact changes have had on victims, particularly the most vulnerable such as children and victims of domestic abuse; the knock-on impact on access to justice more broadly, even for areas of law still within the scope of legal aid; and the human and financial cost of LASPO.